dkfans/keeperfx/docs/keeperfx_readme.txt

 Installation of KeeperFX CCP:

-KeeperFX CCP contains all the files neccessary to play the game.
+KeeperFX CCP contains all the files necessary to play the game.
 Decompress it anywhere, and it's ready to run.
 If you wish to change language, edit "keeperfx.cfg" and set its shortcut in the 'LANGUAGE=' line.
 Run "keeperfx.exe" to start the game.